tgatomic/kittenprotolink/README.md

 The script will connect to the game on port (47011) with automatic retry.
 When connected it will:
 - Read the telemetry from the game
-- Every 10 seconds it will set the throttle level to 50% and toggle the engine on/off
+- After 30 seconds it will set the throttle level to 50% and turn the throttle on

 ## **Implementation**